U.S. Quietly Announces Plan To Monitor Immigrants' Social Media Accounts, Search Histories

-The Department of Homeland Security will monitor the social media accounts and internet search history of legal immigrants as part of a new tracking system rolling out next month.
+The Department of Homeland Security intends to monitor the social media accounts and internet search history of legal immigrants as part of a new tracking system set to roll out next month.

 The policy applies to not just immigration applicants, but also to naturalized U.S. citizens and lawful permanent residents.
 It goes into effect on Oct.
 18, the same day that the latest iteration of President Donald Trump’s travel ban is set begin.

-Note: This article has been updated to include the ACLU national political director’s comment.